 Innovation Conversations – Simon Jones, Head of Innovation, Team Sky

-Our Head of Experience, Cecilia Thirlway (who normally writes this blog) has a great side project running a series of interviews with interesting and unusual people working in innovation – Innovation Conversations.
+This is a side project of mine, running a series of interviews with interesting and unusual people working in innovation – Innovation Conversations.

 Conversation #5 – Simon Jones